matgou/GorgLdapOrmBundle/README.md

 }
 ```

-After you can use entity like this example:
+After you can use the entity like this example:

 ```php
 $a = new Account();